khadas/khadas_docs/source/vim1/HowToChangeBootLogo.md

 You can use your own bmp logo image to replace the default one to change the default logo.

+{% note info Note %}

+If you want to build the image with [Fenix](https://github.com/khadas/fenix), you can replace file `archives/logo/bmp/logo.bmp` to change the logo.

+{% endnote %}

 </div>
 <div class="tab-pane fade show" id="kernel" role="tabpanel" aria-labelledby="kernel-tab">